SudhAnshuRanjan149/Interview-2025/17_Kafka/00_Notes/kafka.md

 ---

-## 16. Kafka vs Traditional Message Queues
+### 16. What is the difference between Kafka and traditional message queues like RabbitMQ or ActiveMQ?

 ### Apache Kafka
 - Log-based, persistent event streaming platform